imdhruv99/GitLab-CICD/02 MultiStage Pipeline/README.md

 - If you defined 3 stages in pipeline than you must have to utilize all those three stages, otherwise it will show errors.

-- Also we can define infinite number of jobs under one single stage.
+- Also, we can define infinite number of jobs under one single stage.

 - Here i have defined two stages.